 Either party may initiate negotiations for a new Agreement within ninety (90) days of the termination of this Agreement.
-The terms and conditions of this Agreement shall remain in effect during such negotiations.
-If such negotiations do not result in a new Agreement prior to June 30, 2017, the new Agreement shall be made retroactive to July 1, 2017.
+If neither party gives notice to initiate negotiations ninety (90) days prior to termination of this Agreement, the Agreement shall be automatically renewed for a period of one (1) year and from year to year thereafter.